Skip to main content

 Relations with India remain crucial.
 India has long treated Hasina as a reliable partner, particularly in counter‑terrorism and connectivity projects.
 Yet concerns persist in India’s northeast about cross‑border migration.
 The Times of India has repeatedly reported on demographic changes in Assam and Tripura, with critics arguing that successive Indian governments have avoided pressing Dhaka too hard on these issues.

 Hasina’s secular image has also come under scrutiny.
 Reports of religious intolerance and minority persecution have grown, particularly against Hindus.
-The Daily Star in Dhaka has documented cases of land grabs and violence, while Human Rights Watch has noted that hundreds of thousands of Hindus have emigrated from Bangladesh over the past decade.
-Religious appeasement, critics argue, has become a political tool, raising questions about the government’s commitment to pluralism.
+According to documentation by The Daily Star, Bangladeshi Hindus frequently face violence and targeted land grabbing.
+While Human Rights Watch has repeatedly condemned these human rights violations, academic and census data—rather than rights groups—confirm that hundreds of thousands of Hindus have emigrated over recent decades.
+Critics argue that political parties use religious appeasement as a tool, casting doubt on the state's institutional commitment to pluralism.

 Bangladesh also faces challenges from the illegal narcotics trade.
 Methamphetamine (yaba) flows from Myanmar through Bangladesh into India’s northeast, creating a major regional security issue.
 The Indian Express reported that trafficking networks exploit porous borders and corruption, undermining law enforcement.